mrdmnd/portunus/README.md

      device (you can see this by running the deviceQuery example in the CUDA extras/demo_suite directory).

-     Tell the script to compile for your cuDNN version.
+     Tell the script to compile Tensorflow for your cuDNN version.

      Accept the defaults for the other options.